Anglo-Soviet invasion of Iran: Soviet advance on Iranian heartland

 Meanwhile, the Soviet invasion force in Iranian Azerbaijan had moved south.
 The 47th Army had been delayed in the Jolfa area when three individual Iranian soldiers managed to block an important bridge until they ran out of ammunition and were killed.
 The Soviets did not use artillery for fear that they would damage the bridge and delay their advance further.
 The 47th Army moved south, capturing Dilman (80 mi west of Tabriz) and then Urmia (Oromiyeh), ostensibly to block the escape of "German agents".
 The latter was defended by only a few snipers.
 The Soviets responded by bombing targets in the city, killing over a dozen people and wounding many others, and much of the city's bazaar was burned.

 Meanwhile, the 53rd Army moved south of Ardebil towards the Tehran-Karaj-Tabriz highway, capturing the city of Mianeh, East Azerbaijan and moving southeast towards Qazvin and Tehran by 27–28 August.
 Iran's 15th and 3rd divisions had already been bypassed and defeated, and there was only sporadic resistance against the Soviets.
 The Soviet armoured spearhead drove down the highway and poised to take Qazvin on the 29th (94 mi from Tehran), followed by Saveh and Qom, south of Tehran, cutting the main Tehran-Saveh-Persian Gulf highway and cutting Iran effectively in two.
 But the Iranians accepted the ceasefire on 29 August, and the Soviets entered the now "open city" on 30 August.
 At the same time, elements of the 53rd Army captured the city of Hamadan.
 One civilian (a small child) was killed in a small bombing raid, and the sporadic resistance was defeated.
-They stopped their advance on 1 September and did not move further towards Tehran from Qazvin in light of negotiations with Iran's government.

 Invasion of Northeastern Iran

 On 25 August, the Soviet Army invaded northeastern Iran from Soviet Turkmenistan.
 Details of this invasion were not nearly as extensive as details of the others.
-The Soviet invasion force had to cross mountainous terrain, and its goals were to recruit new troops from the Turkmen Sahra, assemble with the Soviet troops and to capture the city of Mashhad, the second largest city in Iran.

 Defending Mashhad and Khorasan Province was Iran's 9th Infantry Division, totalling 8,000 troops.
 They were light infantry, and it was unlikely that they could defend against the more numerous Soviet forces with armour and air power.
 The Soviet Air Force bombed Mashhad Airport, destroying many Iranian fighter aircraft, along with numerous military barracks.
 The Soviet forces advanced in three columns across the border.
-There was heavy fighting for three days, and by 28 August, the Iranians had been driven back after taking heavy casualties.
-Mashhad fell to the Soviets the same day.